-Next is the big focus on health and fitness.
+The other reason the Apple Watch is so popular is its big focus on health and fitness.
 The Apple Watch can monitor your heart rhythm and suggest you see a doctor if it detects something irregular, it can call the emergency services you've fallen over, and it will keep you healthy by tracking your run.
 These potentially life-saving features are a major reason people are ditching their traditional watches for an Apple Watch.

-Finally, the design is almost perfect.
-The two size options are fit a majority of wrists, and they're also incredibly comfortable. it's the only device which has straddled the line between tech and fashion.
-It's simply the best-looking smartwatch available.
+I also think the design is almost perfect – the two size options are fit a majority of wrists, and they're also incredibly comfortable.

-Put simply, the Apple Watch Series 6 impresses us greatly.
-The design is well-considered and sleeker, the screen, in terms of PPI and colour depth, is perfect, and the number of third-party apps and accessories is unrivalled.
+Put simply, the Apple Watch Series 7 impresses us greatly.
+The design is well-considered and sleek, the larger screen is perfect, and the number of third-party apps and accessories is unrivalled.

 Let's start with the circular screen, which is certainly on par with the Apple Watch, so too is the gorgeous, streamlined design.
 It comes packing some neat abilities as well, such as Blood Pressure monitoring, the ability to take ECG readings and water resistance.